Tony Allcock: World Outdoor Championships

 Allcock won double gold at the 1980 World Outdoor Bowls Championship in Melbourne in the team event (Leonard Cup) and triples with Jimmy Hobday and the legendary David Bryant.
 Four years later he won two more medals including the gold medal in the fours with George Turley, John Bell and Julian Haines at the 1984 World Outdoor Bowls Championship in Aberdeen.
 After winning three more medals at the 1988 World Outdoor Bowls Championship in Auckland he went on to win two singles gold medals at successive championships.
 They were at the 1992 World Outdoor Bowls Championship in Worthing and the 1996 World Outdoor Bowls Championship in Adelaide.
 With his eleven world indoor titles he has won seventeen world titles in total.

 Commonwealth Games

 Allcock played in three successive Commonwealth Games in 1990, 1994 and 1998.
 He won singles silver medal in the 1994 Commonwealth Games in Victoria, British Columbia, Canada.

 Allcock was appointed the bowls performance coach for the England team at the 2002 Commonwealth Games.
 He is the current Chief Executive of Bowls England.

 World Indoor Championships

 Allcock was also three times singles and eight times pairs champion at the World Indoor Bowls Championships.
 The singles wins were in 1986, 1987 and 2002 and the pairs (six with David Bryant) were in 1986, 1987, 1989, 1990 1991, 1992 (and one each with Mervyn King and David Holt) were in 1997 and 2003.
+2003 World Indoor Mixed Pairs Championship with Lynne Whitehead.